aws-ia/terraform-aws-route53-recovery-controller/.header.md

 ### Readiness Resources Only

-The below `terraform.tfvars` file would be enough to add all readiness resources to an application deployed in ACTIVE/PASSIVE between us-east-1/us-west-2.
-The ACTIVE region is determined by your `provider` block or by `var.primary_cell_region`.
+The below `terraform.tfvars` variable values would create a Recovery Group with Cells for `us-east-1` and `us-west-2`, a Resource Set for services `elasticloadbalancing`, `autoscaling`, `dynamodb`, and `ec2-volume` for each region and arn is provided, and Readiness Checks for each service.

 ```terraform
 name = "my-asg-elb-ddb-app"